NathanMilani/cs453-project/README.md

 ## 1. What is the difference between authentication and authorization?

-Authentication verifies who a user is by checking their login credentials.
-Authorization determines what that authenticated user is allowed to access or modify.
+Authentication is the what is used in verifying if the user is who they say they are.
+Authorization is the what users right to be given permission to a given task or information.

 ---